elifcyildirim/music_recommendation_engine/README.md

 # Coolest music recommendation engine out there!

-In this project, I levereged machine learning to build a music recommender.
+In this project, I leveraged machine learning to build a music recommender.
 In **3_Clustering_and_the_song_recommender.ipynb**, the user is prompted to input one of their favorite songs.
 Upon this input, the recommender will employ a clustering algorithm to give out an equally cool music suggestion for the user to enjoy.

 ## Data